ERNI-Academy/starterkit-mobile-application-flutter/docs/core/Navigation.md

 - Nested navigation
 - Similar API compared to Flutter's Navigator 1.0, including as passing argument and result

-See `NavigationService` and its implementing class for more details.
+See `NavigationService` and `RootAutoRouter` classes for more details.

 ## Push Navigation